Your basket is currently empty!

 Drinking Tea Poll?
-What people do.

 Our poll simply asked what you most commonly do when drinking tea.
 Images come to mind such as reading, having something to eat, reading or spending some time with friends.
 So what were the results?